Ph.D. Massachusetts Institute of Technology

 My laboratory has long been interested in functional effects of neurotrophins in neonatal and adult mammals.
 For many years this interest was focused on the role of neurotrophins, particularly nerve growth factor (NGF), in inflammatory pain.
 Another aspect of this research was concerned with the sensitizing effect of Brain Derived Neurotrophic Factor (BDNF) on synaptic transmission from nociceptors onto their synaptic target in the superficial dorsal horn.
 BDNF is upregulated in nociceptors during inflammation and its release into the dorsal horn sensitizes transmission in nociceptive pathways.

 Our experiments in spinal cord injury are in collaboration with the International Research Consortium on Spinal Cord Injury established and funded by the Christopher and Dana Reeve Foundation.
-Our research is also funded by NIH.

 - Honors, Awards & Leadership